 The City of Enderby Drinking Water Emergency Response Plan was completed in 2013.
 The Emergency Response Plan includes provisions for public notification and response procedures for emergency situations, such as backflow incidents, broken water mains, chlorinator failure, source and/or reservoir contamination, and spills or vehicle accidents affecting the distribution system.
 It also provides an emergency contact directory.

-The Emergency Response Plan was updated in May 2018.
-It was also updated on January 13, 2019 and again on June 10, 2019.
+The Emergency Response Plan was updated on January 13, 2019 and revised on June 10, 2019.